sparkflows/sparkflows-docs/docs/rest-api-curl/hdfs.rst

    curl -X POST --header 'Content-Type: application/json' --header 'Accept: text/plain' 'http://localhost:8080/api/v1/hdfs/dir/create'

-Returns list of files in HDFS in the specified directory
+Get list of files in HDFS in the specified directory
 --------------------------------------------------------

 Returns list of files in HDFS in the specified directory(/user/sparkflows/)